ggarra13/mrv2/README.md

   sudo rpm -i mrv2-v1.0.0-Linux-amd64.rpm
 ```

-  Once you install it, you can run mrv2 by just typing mrv2 in the shell, as
+  Once you install it, you can run mrv2 by just typing mrv2 or vmrv2 in the
-  a symlink to the executable is placed in /usr/bin.
-The installers will also
+  shell, as a symlink to the executable is placed in /usr/bin.
+The installers
-  associate file extensions and install an icon for easy starting up in the
+  will also associate file extensions and install an icon for easy starting
-  Desktop icon of the user that installed it.
-For running mrv2 with the icon,
+  up in the Desktop icon of the user that installed it.
+For running mrv2
-  you need to select it and use the right mouse button to open the menu and
+  with the icon, you need to select it and use the right mouse button to open
-  choose Allow Launch.
+  the menu and choose Allow Launch.

   If you lack sudo permissions in your organization, you should download the
   .tar.gz file and you can uncompress it with: